joppanfx/Pine-Script-Projects/Indicators/JoppanFX | Forex Sessions/README.md

 All session calculations are strictly based on **UTC time**, eliminating discrepancies caused by:
 - Broker server time differences
 - Chart timezone settings

-- Daylight Saving Time (DST) shifts
+> ⚠️ **DST Notice:** Daylight Saving Time shifts are **not handled automatically**.
+Users are responsible for adjusting session start/end hours via the input settings during DST transitions (e.g., New York shifts between UTC 12:00 and 13:00 depending on the time of year).

 ---